Recently, the ‘Fort Worth Star-Telegram’ laid off its last full-time arts critic. Of any kind. Gone.

 “The buzz always helps.
 And that’s what you’re hoping for via social media.
 In terms of critical analysis of the work, ten years from now, what will we have to prove that this was important to what was happening in the world?
 That’s why we need good critics.”

 Several theater directors and museum officials pointed out such a conversation in print actually has a tangible value: When arts groups apply for grants from certain foundations, they’re required to prove that they’re worth funding, that what they do has value to the community.
 They have to show reviews of their work.
 Even public libraries often decide which new books to keep on their shelves – out of the thousands they receive each year – based on reviews in reputable sources.

 And tweets don’t count; they need reviews.

-At the same time, online, this could be a golden age for writing on the arts, on theater, literature and music — from places like The Atlantic to individual blogs.
+At the same time, he said, ours could well be a new golden age for writing on the arts, on theater, literature and music – all of this online, thanks to places like ‘The Atlantic‘ or individual blogs.